NicoHood/NicoHoodProtocol/README.md

 Make sure to rename the folder (remove master).
 For installation on the Raspberry Pi see instructions below.

-Dokumentation:
+Documentation:
 ==============

-For any dokumentation see this readme file, check out the examples or have a look at my blog where I explain the examplesn and show off other stuff. http://nicohood.wordpress.com/
+For any documentation see this readme file, check out the examples or have a look at my blog where I explain the examples and show off other stuff. http://nicohood.wordpress.com/

 Questions?
 Just ask under my blog entry/message me there.

 Installation on Raspberry Pi
 ============================
-This Part is only important for the Raspberry Pi, if you want to use it there.
+This part is only important for the Raspberry Pi, if you want to use it there.

 ```bash
 #Before you can use the library on Raspberry Pi with the Serial interface